 Overview

-When one member of my team used Talkspace for anxiety treatment, they were impressed with the services offered and thought Talkspace was a great solution for anyone with an in-network insurance plan.
+When one member of our team used Talkspace for anxiety treatment, they were impressed with the services offered and thought Talkspace was a great solution for anyone with an in-network insurance plan.
 Without insurance, the prices can be a bit higher than the competition.

 Visit our full Talkspace review for a full breakdown of everything it has to offer.